MLA ’19 Diversity, Inclusion, Accessibility

 All MLA sessions will be held at the Hyatt Regency Chicago.

-All public areas, lobbies, exhibit halls, and meeting rooms in the Hyatt Regency Chicago are ADA accessible.
-ADA features include accessible parking and restrooms, automatic door entrances, TTY, payphone, and assisted listening devices.
+All public areas, lobbies, exhibit halls, and meeting rooms in the Hyatt Regency Chicago are Americans with Disabilities Act (ADA) accessible.
+ADA features include accessible parking and restrooms, automatic door entrances, text telephone (TTY), payphone, and assisted listening devices.
 If you have requested ADA accommodations during the registration process, please check in at the MLA Registration Center.

-Note that there are no talking crosswalks (for those with visual disabilities) in the immediate area of our hotel.
+Note that there are no talking crosswalks (for those with visual disabilities) in the immediate area of the hotel.

 ASL Interpreter Services

-MLA provides interpreter services for attendees who request ASL interpretation in advance of the meeting.
+MLA provides interpreter services for attendees who request American sign language (ASL) interpretation in advance of the meeting.
 To request interpreter service, contact MLA at firstname.lastname@example.org no later than April 3 to ensure that MLA has sufficient time to arrange for appropriate interpreters.
 If members inform MLA about their anticipated attendance at particular sessions, MLA staff will connect interpreters with session moderators to secure advance copies of any materials they might have.

 People identify on a broad spectrum of gender identities, including male, female, non-binary, and more.
-It’s important to remember that gender identity is not visible.
-It’s an internal sense of one’s own gender.
+It is important to remember that gender identity is not visible.
+It is an internal sense of one’s own gender.
 At MLA ’19, attendees will have the option of selecting personal pronouns on the registration form, and your pronouns will be visible on meeting badges.

 MLA will provide a room with electrical power, a refrigerator, and a locking door for nursing parents who attend MLA meetings.
-Please visit the MLA Registration Desk for access to the room.
+Please visit the MLA Registration Center for access to the room.

 Onsite Accessibility Issues

-Should you encounter an accessibility issue at MLA ’19, please contact conference management staff in the Registration Area at the Annual Meeting so they can resolve the issue.
+Should you encounter an accessibility issue at MLA ’19, please contact meeting management staff in the Registration Center at the annual meeting so that they can resolve the issue.